Retirement Living Hub

 Discomfort or Physical Limitations

-Some seniors might experience physical discomfort during seated meditation due to arthritis, back pain, or other conditions.
+I’m 72, so I certainly understand that some folks might experience physical discomfort during seated meditation due to arthritis, back pain, or other conditions.
 Your comfort is paramount.

 • Adjust Your Posture: Experiment with different seating positions.
 Use cushions, blankets, or even lie down if that is more comfortable.